GlacierMIP/GlacierMIP3/README_data.md

 - > used for Fig. 1-4, Extended Data Fig. 1-XX, Extended Table 1, and several supplementary figures XX

 `lowess_fit_rel_2020_21yr_avg_after{YEAR}yr_Feb12_2024.csv` with YEAR=100 or YEAR=500
 - similar to `lowess_fit_rel_2020_101yr_avg_steady_state_Feb12_2024.csv`, but for the estimates after 100 or 500 simulation years.
-Here the quantiles were LOWESS-fitted with 21-year centered rolling average glacier mass estimates
+Quantiles were LOWESS-fitted with 21-year centered rolling average glacier mass estimates
 - year is here 100 or 500
 - > used for Fig. 3, Supplementary Fig. S3